puppetlabs/best-practices/puppet-modules-and-the-control-repo.md

-Puppet users requiring code consistency use a tool like Puppet Enterprise's Code Manager or R10k to ensure that the required Puppet environments containing all necessary modules (at their requested versions) are present on all of their Puppet masters.
+Puppet users requiring code consistency use a tool like Puppet Enterprise's Code Manager or R10k to ensure that the required Puppet environments containing all necessary modules (at their requested versions) are present on all of their Puppet Servers.
 The decision of where to store Puppet modules (whether in the control repo or in their own version control repositories) quickly arises for both tools.
 This document defines the best practice that can be referenced to assist in making that decision.